pluresideas/api-emergency-incident/docs/improvements.md

 - think about lazy loading but not here where ALL is returned
 - add data request validator
 - remap table and column names
+- get by id should return 404 when not found